-The botanical gardens are not a major attraction or a common destination on the typical Granada itinerary.
+The botanical gardens and university are not a major attraction or a common destination on the typical Granada itinerary.
 However, they are worth a visit.

 When you visit the garden, you’ll notice that it’s not the best-maintained garden or even all that attractive.

 Why should visit a nearly abandoned botanical garden?
 It gives you a break from the crowds and gives you a chance to relax.

 There are also several cafes and restaurants surrounding the university that houses the botanical gardens, giving you another chance to grab a bite or a coffee.

 Marvel at the golden baroque décor of Basilica of San Juan de Dios